 Your first Zodiac landing is something you’ll never forget!
 You might experience the unique wildlife of Antarctica by walking up to a beach that is dotted with penguins and seals.
 Each day presents new sightings and photo opportunities.
 You may take a Zodiac cruise in search of whales and icebergs in Pleneau Island one day, followed by a hike to a chinstrap rookery the next day.
 From the booming shot of a calving glacier at Neko Harbour to the complete silence of night while camping (select departures only) in Antarctica, each day is full of excitement and energy.
 The Expedition Team will provide insights into the places you visit and offer photography tips to get the most out of your expedition.

-Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33’ S. With a champagne toast to the first explorers who ventured this far south, acknowledge their accomplishments and what it took for them to reach this part of the world.
+Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach this far south.
+With a champagne toast to the first explorers who ventured this far south, acknowledge their accomplishments and what it took for them to reach this part of the world.
 This is raw Antarctica, home to the midnight sun, Weddell seals, and some of the most magical ice formations you’ll see anywhere in Antarctica.

 Continue to journey onto land by Zodiac twice daily while traveling north along the western Antarctic Peninsula.
 Be on the lookout for penguins, seals and whales.